Linear approximation: Definition

 where $R_2$ is the remainder term.
 The linear approximation is obtained by dropping the remainder:

 This is a good approximation when $x$ is close enough to $a$; since a curve, when closely observed, will begin to resemble a straight line.
 Therefore, the expression on the right-hand side is just the equation for the tangent line to the graph of $f$ at $(a,f(a))$.
 For this reason, this process is also called the tangent line approximation.
+Linear approximations in this case are further improved when the second derivative of a, $f(a)$, is sufficiently small (close to zero) (i.e., at or near an inflection point).

 If $f$ is concave down in the interval between $x$ and $a$, the approximation will be an overestimate (since the derivative is decreasing in that interval).
 If $f$ is concave up, the approximation will be an underestimate.